Update Regarding COVID-19

 Spring Greens Share

-The spring share has 12 weekly pickups from early March through late May.
+The spring share has 12 weekly produce baskets from early March through late May.
 Exact share dates are finalized a few weeks before the start of shares depending on growing conditions.
 The spring share is a great way to to get the earliest local greens of the season!
 We start seeding in our greenhouse in February for shares, and baskets are made up of many different types of winter/early spring greens.
 Spinach and lettuce mix are a couple of the staples, but we make sure to include a wide variety of greens to your basket over the course of the season.

 Summer CSA Share

-The summer CSA share has weekly pickups from the end of June through to the beginning of October.
+The summer CSA share has weekly produce baskets from the end of June through to the beginning of October.
 Exact share dates are finalized a few weeks before the start of shares depending on growing conditions.
 The summer share satisfies all of your veggie needs from early greens to late season tomatoes!
 We break ground close to the beginning of May and continue seeding and transplanting until September.
 Our shares include a large variety of veggies you may not see in grocery stores, and a bounty of the veggies we all know and love.